Stochastic modeling of deterministic laser chaos using generator extended dynamic mode decomposition: Introduction

 In the present paper, we aim to construct stochastic models from data generated by two mutually coupled lasers; the coupling has a time-delay, which is crucial to cause the synchronization chaos.
 Figure~\ref{fig_concept} shows the problem settings of the present paper.
 As denoted above, the coarse-graining nature in deriving the leader-laggard relationship should guarantee the validity of the probabilistic description, and we must check it.
 However, as denoted later, it is difficult to construct a stochastic model describing the whole dynamics of the leader-laggard relationship because the dynamics are quite complicated.
-Hence, one should employ appropriate data preprocessing, and the preprocessing contributes to clarifying the essential components of the leader-laggard relationship.
-To construct the stochastic models from the original data, we employ a method in \cite{Tahara2024}, which is based on the Koopman operator approach.
+The key point here is not to perfectly reproduce the behavior, but to reproduce the features that play a crucial role in reinforcement learning.
+Hence, one should employ appropriate data preprocessing, and the preprocessing contributes to clarifying the essential components of the leader-laggard relationship in the MAB problem.
+To construct the stochastic models from data, we employ a method in \cite{Tahara2024}, which is based on the Koopman operator approach.
 The Koopman operator approach enables us to deal with nonlinear systems in terms of linear algebra; we will briefly review the related works in Sec.~\ref{sec_gEDMD}.
 As for the characteristic statistics for comparison, we focus on two distributions, i.e., the distribution of being the leader and that of switching-time intervals, because they could be essential to achieve reinforcement learning in the MAB problem.
 After discussing the data preprocessing and features of constructed stochastic models, we finally yield a demonstration for the MAB problem using one of the constructed stochastic models.

 The outline of the present paper is as follows.
 In Sec.~\ref{sec_numerical_models}, we briefly review the coupled lasers and the leader-laggard relationship.
 Section~\ref{sec_gEDMD} gives a brief review of the Koopman operator approach to constructing stochastic models from data.
 Section~\ref{sec_main} yields the main contribution of the present paper; we will construct three stochastic models by changing data preprocessing and discuss features of statistics derived by datasets generated by the constructed stochastic models.
 We also numerically demonstrate the MAB problem.
 Section~\ref{sec_conclusion} gives some concluding remarks.